Pylons/pyramid/docs/narr/project.rst

 ``alchemy``
   URL mapping via :term:`URL dispatch` and persistence via :term:`SQLAlchemy`

 .. index::
    single: creating a project
    single: project
+   single: pcreate

 .. _creating_a_project:

 Creating the Project
 --------------------

+.. seealso:: See also the output of :ref:`pcreate --help <pcreate_script>`.

 In :ref:`installing_chapter`, you created a virtual Python environment via the ``virtualenv`` command.
 To start a :app:`Pyramid` :term:`project`, use the